oscoreio/QrCodes/README.md

 QRCoder is a project by [Raffael Herrmann](https://raffaelherrmann.de) and was first released in 10/2013.
 QRCoder-ImageSharp is a project by [Joerg Plenert](https://plenert.net).
 It's licensed under the [MIT license](https://github.com/JPlenert/QRCoder.ImageSharp/blob/master/license.txt).

+### Disclaimer
+Although the library includes many things, we only use and support QrCodes/SkiaSharp/Maui functionality.
+But we will be happy to accept your PR regarding ImageSharp/SystemDrawing/WPF/other renderers.